 to stay longer, to work or study, for business travel or for other reasons, you will need to meet the Icelandic entry requirements.
 Check with the Icelandic Directorate of Immigration what type of visa and/or work permit you may need.

-if you stay in Iceland with a visa or permit, this does not count towards your 90-day visa-free limit.
+if you stay in Iceland with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit

 Any time you spent in Iceland or other Schengen countries before 1 January 2021 does not count towards your 90-day visa-free limit.